iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.0.19.010_02/report.md

 > Poor ask you to enter some code and the code is'nt provided<br> :date: __2020-12-29 16:06:58__

 > Unfortunately, this is the app that my insurance uses.<br> :date: __2020-12-27 21:55:44__

-> Worst medical app I've ever used.
-My card was charged 4 times and all the "doctor" did was tell me to go somewhere else.
-Never using again and I'm filing to get my money back.<br> :date: __2020-12-21 20:06:11__

-> zero stars.
-3 weeks ago, did the online visit, got a Rx sent to Walgreen's.
-Pharmacy was closed for T-day.
-Went to get Rx filled at another location, Walgreen's doesn't have Rx on file.
-Called customer service.
-Was told I had to do another visit (and pay again) to get my Rx because too much time had passed.<br> :date: __2020-12-17 10:30:34__

-> I was charged twice for 1 visit.
-Also the dr did not help at all he tole me to do exactly what I was already doing!<br> :date: __2020-11-26 03:01:57__